Skip to Content

 Apple AirTags have become very popular in the travel community.
 As I spent the summer reading tales of lost luggage, I purchased a set of four AirTags and four cases to attach them to our luggage.
 Setting them up on your iPhone is easy – just be sure to do it before you leave.

-If you don’t use an iPhone, there are some similar products available for other phone types.
+If you don’t use an iPhone, some similar products are available for other phone types.

 Getting Our Bags